-Most Jewel beetles are saproxylic, much like cerambycids beetles, and spend part of their lifecycle boring into wood, usually preferring mature or even senescent tissues.
-Eggs and larvae develop within the wood and promote degradation and decay processes.
+Most buprestid Jewel beetles are saproxylic, much like cerambycid beetles, and spend part of their lifecycle boring into wood.
+They usually prefer mature or even senescent tissues.
+The eggs and larvae develop within the wood and promote degradation and decay processes.
 When adults emerge they often feed on flowers or leaves.
-Their presence and species diversity are indicators of forest health.
+The presence and species diversity of buprestids are indicators of forest health.
 Ancient forests support many more species than managed woodlots.

 With such a large group, there are many jewel beetle species known as pests throughout the world.
 European species Melanophila acuminate, the fire borer, are specialists seeking out burned and scorched trees, sometimes over great distances.
 The St. Johnwort Borer, Agrilus hyperici is used as a biocontrol agent, with larvae feeding in the rhizomes and stems of herbaceous perennial weeds.